sarthakdeshpande181207/GreenScore/README.md

 This project was developed as part of a TechSprint hackathon and is ready for live demonstration.

-GOOGLE TECHNOLOGY USED : GOOGLE GEMINI AI (For actions bases on GreenScore)
+GOOGLE TECHNOLOGY USED : GOOGLE GEMINI AI
 ---

 ### 🌿 What is GreenScore?